 Whether you’re applying for one or multiple credit cards, issuers will hesitate to approve new applications for credit if they feel you may be in financial trouble.
 Therefore, the best way to maximize your chance of approval for any credit card is to minimize your existing debt.
 To do this, pay down your existing credit card balances as much as possible, especially on any accounts you have with the card issuers that you are applying to.
 And it’s a good idea to wait until your next statement has closed so the lower balance is reflected on your credit report.
 (Remember, issuers tend to report balances as of your statement’s billing date versus the day your payment is actually due.)

 And, remember, a good credit score can help you qualify for the best terms and conditions.
-(You can see two of your credit scores for free, updated each month, on Credit.com.)
+(You can see two of your credit scores for free, updated every 14 days, on Credit.com.)
 So, if you’re looking for a new credit card, you may want to see if there’s anything you can do ahead of filling out the application to improve your standing.
 You can build good credit in the long-term by making all your loan payments on time, keeping debt levels low and adding a mix of accounts to your credit profile only as your score(s) and your wallet can handle doing so.

 More on Credit Cards: